zoby35/backstage-plugins/site/docs/plugins/ai-rules-plugin/frontend/about.md

 ## Overview

 The AI Coding Rules frontend plugin provides a comprehensive interface for visualizing AI coding rules from various sources within Backstage.
-It enables users to discover, view, and manage coding guidelines from Cursor, GitHub Copilot, and Cline, all integrated seamlessly into the Backstage interface.
+It enables users to discover, view, and manage coding guidelines from Cursor, GitHub Copilot, Cline, and Claude Code, all integrated seamlessly into the Backstage interface with clickable links to open rule files directly in git repositories.

 ## Features